-In view of the fact that human beings hold and express a wide range of opinions on a variety of issues, and the possibility of thinking we know based on these opinions when in reality we do not know.
-Epistemology examines our knowledge claims in order to determine what knowledge is and how it differs from mere opinion.
-At this point, it is important for you to take a look at some other definitions in order to better appreciate the point being made here:
+Human beings hold and express a wide range of opinions on a variety of issues, and the possibility of thinking we know based on these opinions when in reality we do not know.
+Epistemology examines our knowledge claims to determine what knowledge is and how it differs from mere opinion.
+At this point, you need to take a look at some other definitions to better appreciate the point being made here:

-According to Omoregbe (2011:VI) "epistemology is the study of human knowledge, the study of the nature of human knowledge, its origin, its scope, its limits, its justification, its reliability or otherwise, its certainty or otherwise".
-What this definition has clearly highlighted for your attention is that epistemology deals with human knowledge and all problems associated with it.
+According to Omoregbe (2011:VI), "epistemology is the study of human knowledge, the study of the nature of human knowledge, its origin, its scope, its limits, its justification, its reliability or otherwise, its certainty or otherwise".
+What this definition has highlighted for your attention is that epistemology deals with human knowledge and all problems associated with it.

-Ojong and Ibrahim (2011:39) obviously share the characterization of epistemology in the above definition.
-However, they emphasise that human knowledge is subjected to change and that epistemology investigates the processes and problems associated with it.
-In their own words, "it investigates the process of human cognition and all problems associated with its acquisition and justification".
+Ojong and Ibrahim (2011:39) share the characterization of epistemology in the above definition.
+However, they emphasise that human knowledge is subject to change and that epistemology investigates the processes and problems associated with it.
+In their own words, "It investigates the process of human cognition and all problems associated with its acquisition and justification".

-In its study of human knowledge, epistemology seeks to establish frameworks within which we can construct genuine and accurate understanding of the world.
-This involves identifying and developing criteria and methodologies for determining what we know, how we know, why we know and what we can know.
+In its study of human knowledge, epistemology seeks to establish frameworks within which we can construct a genuine and accurate understanding of the world.
+This involves identifying and developing criteria and methodologies for determining what we know, how we know, why we knowand what we can know.

-In order to make the meaning of epistemology clearer and to expand the scope of the first three definitions, it is important for you to pay attention to the following elements of the above definitions of epistemology as listed by Blackburn (2008:118):
+To make the meaning of epistemology clearer and to expand the scope of the first three definitions, you need to pay attention to the following elements of the above definitions of epistemology as listed by Blackburn (2008:118):

 - 1. The origins of knowledge - 2.
-The place of experience in generating knowledge - 3.
-The place of reason in generating knowledge - 4.
+The place of experience in generating knowledge

+- 3. The place of reason in generating knowledge - 4.
 The relationship between knowledge and certainty - 5.
 The relationship between knowledge and the possibility of error - 6.
 The possibility of universal/absolute knowledge - 7.
 The changing forms of knowledge in the face of new conceptualizations

-1.4.
-Basic Questions of Epistemology
+1.3.1 Basic Questions of Epistemology